The following deductions are available on Massachusetts state tax returns.

 - Rental Deduction

-For more information please refer to the instructions for MA Form 1.
+For more information and other deductions please refer to the instructions for MA Form 1.